dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_chr_slice_sh.md

 ```

 ## sum_reads
-The *main* entry point triggers this sub job, providing the output of *count_func* as an input.
+The *main* entry point triggers this subjob, providing the output of *count_func* as an input.
 This entry point gathers all the files generated by the *count_func* jobs and sums them.

-returns read_sum_file as the entry point output.
+This function returns `read_sum_file` as the entry point output.
 ```bash
 sum_reads ()
 {